fasibio/funk-server/README.md

 Take a look at the [docker-compose.yml](./example/docker-compose.yml) and try it!
 It will start 5 Container.(funk-server, funk-agent, Kibana, elasticsearch, a test http container)

-After a while of starttime open the browser at http://localhost:5601 .
+After a while of starttime open the browser at http://localhost:5601.

 Now go to Management at the Drawer Menu.

 At Elasticsearch ==> Index Management you can find all generate Indexes.
 All ends with _funk

 At Kibana ==> Index Pattern ==> Create index pattern you can create an Index for example httpd_logs*.

 Set Timeinformation and save.

-Now you have an Index with all information of die Service.
+Now you have an Index with all information of this Service.

 Go to Discover at Drawermenu.

 Here you can filter your logs now.

 Open a second Tab and go to http://127.0.0.1:8080 to create new Log entries

 Repeat this for all Index you need Information.